mlandry8/goodlife-booking-script/README.md

 # goodlife-booking-script

-UPDATE: I beleive goodlife has started to use a captcha check, so this prob won't work anymore.
+UPDATE: I Goodlife has started to use a captcha check, so this prob won't work anymore.

 Quick & dirty script to help you book goodlife gym sessions before they fill up!